ndepriest/Pomodoro/readme.md

 # Getting Started

-These instructions will get you a copy of the project up and running on your loval machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Prerequisites

 What things you need to run this app

 - Node.js
-- Script Editor
+- Terminal

 ## Installing

-*need help here*
+Run `npm install` to install all dependencies

 # Running the Timer